harshj/MULYANKAN/README.md

 After setting up the system, cd into the root directory of the system(which contains manage.py and this readme file) and execute "python manage.py runserver" to deploy the system.

+NOTE:- YOU MIGHT WANT TO CHANGE THE SECRET_KEY IN 'SETTINGS.PY'